 How Deregulated Electricity Works

 In states where the electric utility is deregulated, customers have a choice regarding who provides the power that comes to their home or business from the utility.
-This means that customers can choose from among numerous companies who are selling the power supply upstream (known as electricity providers or electric suppliers).
+This means that customers can choose from among numerous companies who are selling the power supply (known as electricity providers or electric suppliers).
 This does not mean that a customer can replace their local utility company.
-In other words, the electric utility still maintains the power lines, utility poles, and the general electric infrastructure that customer’s depend on to deliver their electricity.
-The electricity provider, on the other hand, is responsible for supplying the power that flows through those lines to their customers.
+The electric utility still maintains the power lines, utility poles, and the general electric infrastructure that customer’s depend on to deliver their electricity.
+The electricity provider is responsible for supplying the power that flows through those lines to their customers.